Thus far, every algorithm we have seen is deterministic. This means

 to pull the constants \(c\) and \(c^2\) out of the expectations.

-For a more general sum of random variables, the variances only add if
+For a sum of random variables, the variances sum if the random

 Let \(X\) and \(Y\) be independent random variables.
 Then